 - For applicants who began their LL.M. studies in or after the 2012-13 academic year, please pay attention to the specific course and credit requirements, which include requirements on the minimum number of credits you must take (including in-classroom credit requirements), professional responsibility, a legal research, writing and analysis course, a course in American legal studies, and coursework in subjects tested on the New York bar examination.
 A comparison chart of "cure" provisions for LL.M. candidates who began their studies before 2012-13 and those for 2012-13 and after is available here.
 LL.M. candidates with questions about their program of study here should contact the Graduate Studies Office.

 LL.M. applicants to the NY Bar must submit their LL.M.
 Certificate of Attendance Form directly to the Student Records Office by the deadline advertised by SRO.
 SRO verifies all the LL.M. forms and sends them to the New York Board of Bar Examiners (NYBOLE).
 SRO mails all of the LL.M. certificates together via overnight delivery a few days before the deadline.
-Moreover, as explained above, it is the student’s responsibility to have an official transcript delivered directly to NYBOLE to satisfy its deadline.
-SRO cannot complete this step for a student.
+Moreover, the student's final transcript must be attached to the form we send, so SRO issues guidance each year to LLMs taking the NY Bar for asking the University to issue a transcript directly to SRO using this transcript request form.
 It is important to note that a transcript issued to the student and then mailed to NYBOLE will not suffice.
-The time between the finalization of an LL.M. student’s transcript (i.e. when all the grades are submitted), degree conferral, and the NYBOLE application deadline is narrow, so it is important to know and follow UREG’s transcript-ordering requirements.
+The time between the finalization of an LL.M. student’s transcript (i.e. when all the grades are submitted), degree conferral, and the NYBOLE application deadline is narrow, so it is important to know and follow SRO's transcript-obtaining requirements.

 All candidates who seek admission to the New York state bar must complete 50 hours of qualifying pro bono work before applying for admission to the bar.
 Admission on motion candidates are exempt.
 More information on the requirement is available from the New York State Board of Law Examiners.
 Opportunities to satisfy this requirement while in law school can include (1) working on qualifying pro bono projects arranged through the Law School’s Pro Bono Office and/or (2) providing qualifying legal assistance through several of the Law School’s clinical courses.
 The Law School’s Pro Bono Office can help you find qualifying pro bono projects.
 It is your responsibility to determine whether your service activities will qualify as “pro bono service” as defined by the New York State Board of Law Examiners.